DIY Jasmine Trellis wall

 One of the biggest things I learned is that you need to trim it at the beginning of spring, before it starts blooming to have the most beautiful blooms.

-A couple of months after installing it, Summer 2021
+Summer 2021: A couple of months after installing it.

-Year one, this was in the summer 2022, we didn’t get as many blooms this year.
+This was in the summer 2022.
+We didn’t get as many blooms this year.

-Year three, this is how it looks today, looks so full and beautiful.
+Year three: this is how it looks today.
+It looks so full and beautiful!

-I also have Star Jasmine in a pot in another area of our backyard, and it grows slower and needs to be watered more often.
+I also have Star Jasmine in a pot in another area of the backyard, and it’s a totally different story.
+It grows slower and needs to be watered more often, so there’s definitely a difference between jasmine in pots vs in-ground.

 Star Jasmine two years ago before we added the pergola over our garage